GSA/idmanagement.gov/_piv/network/04_accounts.md

 It's not possible to configure a domain to use *both* altSecurityIdentities *and* User Principal Name mapping.
 You must choose **one** of these options and configure its use for *all* domain users.

 ### altSecurityIdentities approach:
-- Each PIV credential can be associated with MORE THAN ONE account
+- Each PIV credential can be associated with **more than one** account
      - This flexibility allows for the association of a single PIV credential certificate to an individual's end-user and privileged user account(s)
 - Users are presented with an additional field during network authentication to identify which account the user wants to access.
 This field is known as the _User Name Hint_.
      - The User Name Hint is what informs Windows which account the user is trying to log into if the mapped certificate is associated with multiple accounts